p736m3dmht7t/ProgrammingAssignment2/README.md

 ## Introduction
-Name removed for peer assessment phase
+Name removed for peer assessment phase<p>
-February 2015 -- Brighton, Michigan, USA<P>
+February 2015 -- Brighton, Michigan, USA<p>

 This second programming assignment required that I write an R function that is able to cache a potentially time-consuming computation, finding the inverse of a matrix.
-Finding the inverse of a matrix is typically a fast operation, however, as the dimensions of the matrix become large, the computational complexity increases on the order of n raised to the 2.8 to 3.0 power, depending upon the implementation of the algorithm used to compute it.<P><P>
+Finding the inverse of a matrix is typically a fast operation, however, as the dimensions of the matrix become large, the computational complexity increases on the order of n raised to the 2.8 to 3.0 power, depending upon the implementation of the algorithm used to compute it.<p><p>

 On my MacBook Pro (late 2013) equipped with an Intel Core i5 processor with a clock frequency of 2.6 GHz, a 2500 x 2500 matrix requires approximately 35 seconds to invert.
-The solve.default() function included with R version 3.1.2 (2014-10-31) requires time on the order of n^2.8 to invert this large matrix.<P><P>
+The solve.default() function included with R version 3.1.2 (2014-10-31) requires time on the order of n^2.8 to invert this large matrix.<p><p>

 This combination
 of processing power and algorithm may make the time required too long to compute the inverse, especially if it has to be computed repeatedly (e.g. in a loop).